 - Temporary vacancies can be accommodated

 American Modern has multiple options when it comes to insuring rental properties.
-They insure homes with values between $75,000 and $1.2 million and include vacancy for fewer than 60 days on most plans when you are between tenants.
-Liability limits vary by state but start at $25,000 and go up to $500,000 or more with underwriting approval or review.
+They insure homes with a great range of values and include vacancy for a given period on most plans when you are between tenants.
+Liability limits vary by state but start at $100,000 and go up to $1,000,000 or more with underwriting approval or review.
 Discounts for insuring multiple properties or bundling multiple types of insurance are also available.

 Among American Modern’s other products, the company offers coverage for sub-standard homes, people with claim frequency issues, motorcycles, snowmobiles, collectible cars, high-value boats, and even pet insurance.

 Homes in above-average condition that show pride in ownership and have roofs under 20 years old qualify for all-risk coverage.
 This is superior to basic fire and extended policy options that many insurers apply to rental properties.
 Homes must be under 80 years old to qualify (60 in some states).
 A less expensive option may only include actual cash value instead of replacement cost.
-Coverage for collapse, water and mold, trees, shrubs and lawns, or vandalism may also be available.
+Coverage for collapse, water, mold, trees, shrubs, lawns, or vandalism may also be available.

 Exclusions: The policy does not typically include coverage for furnishings or additional structures, but these may be added upon request.
 There is a limit of four units to qualify for all-risk benefits.